rosa-lpz/Django-Portfolio-Website/README.md

-# Django-Portfolio-Website
+# Django Portfolio Website

 This is a Python Django-based personal portfolio website.

 The fronted is based on the [Start Bootstrap Agency Template](https://startbootstrap.com/theme/agency) .

-## Images of the Django-Portfollio-Website project
+## Images of the Django Portfollio Website project

 ![image1](example-images/1.png)